ame-trec/ame-trec2.0/src/content/posts/mtr_kiyaku.md

 - If you redistribute a modified version, **please retain the original creator’s credit information**.

 ##  Porting to Other Platforms
-- If you wish to port this model to platforms other than MTR (Metro Train Realms), such as other games or tools, **please contact the creator beforehand**.
+- If you wish to port this model to platforms other than MTR (Minecraft transit railwey), such as other games or tools, **please contact the creator beforehand**.

 ##  Prohibited Actions
 - **Claiming this model as your own (false authorship)** is strictly prohibited.